 - A reading that inspires action; helps the client to make an important decision or see life from a new perspective.

 - A session that encourages a person to take responsibility for present circumstances and for a desired future.

 It’s sometimes necessary to remind a client that as a reader, I don’t control the future.
 I simply glimpse it.
 Occasionally the preview is brimming with details whereas at other times it is ephemeral.
 When particulars are sketchy and images are momentary, it may be because I’m glimpsing a path that is only a possibility and not likely to be pursued by the client.
 The client’s decisions in the coming months will determine if that particular direction becomes more or less likely.

 It is important to remember that every minute of every day we are shaping our future prospects with personal actions and decisions in the present moment.
 The future is not some distant, far off place where happiness or despair resides.
 It is arriving one moment at a time, in the present.
 Instead of asking “What does the future hold?” a more effective question might be “What am I prepared to do right now to shape my future?”

 © 2014 Paul Fenton-Smith.

-Paul offers personal readings in Epping NSW and Telephone and Skype sessions.
+Paul offers personal readings and a range of courses in Epping NSW and Telephone and Skype sessions.